Ada-Developers-Academy/daily-curriculum/week13/weekly_overview.md

 # Week 13

-In week 13 we will continue working on [SeeMore project](see-more.md), in which the students will consume a RESTful web API from a public or private data source, and learn to work within a larger Agile team.
+In week 13 we will continue working on [SeeMore](see-more.md), in which the students will consume a RESTful web API from a public or private data source, and learn to work within a larger Agile team.

 ## Goals
 - Identify when to use an external web API